ebradley12/Band-Camp-Tracker/dashboard/README.md

 **Description**: Defines the environment and steps required to containerize the Streamlit dashboard application.

 **Key Features**:
-- Utilizes Python 3.10 as the base image for compatibility with the dashboard.
+- Utilises Python 3.10 as the base image for compatibility with the dashboard.
 - Installs all required dependencies specified in requirements.txt.
 - Adds .env file support by installing python-dotenv.
 - Defines the default command to execute the dashboard.py script upon container startup.